ghatodep/To-Do_List/README.md

 # To-Do_List
 To maintain your daily task use this simple todo list.

 This is a basic Web Application made using HTML CSS and Vanilla JavaScript.
-To use this download the repo and simply open 'todolist_index.html' file in your browser.
+To use this download the repo and simply open 'todolist_index.html' file in your browser. or visit on 'https://ghatodep.github.io/To-Do_List/todolist_index.html'.

 features:
  	1. You can simply add tasks using text box and add(+) button besides it.